Chapter One Page 2

 Ptolemy’s 48 constellations

-Greek astronomy reached its pinnacle with Ptolemy (c.AD 100–c.178) who worked in Alexandria, Egypt.
+Greek astronomy reached its pinnacle with Ptolemy (c.AD 100–c.178) who, like Eratosthenes before him, worked in Alexandria, Egypt.
 Around AD 150, Ptolemy produced a summary of Greek astronomical knowledge usually known by its later Arabic title of the Almagest meaning ‘the greatest’.
 At its heart was a catalogue of over a thousand stars arranged into 48 constellations (see Table 1), with estimates of their brightness, based largely on the observations of the Greek astronomer Hipparchus three centuries earlier.

 Ptolemy did not identify the stars in his catalogue by means of Greek letters, as astronomers do today, but described their position within each constellation figure.
 For instance, the star in Taurus which Ptolemy referred to as ‘the reddish one on the southern eye’ is known today as Aldebaran.
 At times, this system became cumbersome: ‘The northernmost of the two stars close together over the little shield in the poop’ is how Ptolemy struggled to identify a star (now called Xi Puppis) in the constellation of Argo Navis.

 The tradition of describing stars by their positions within a constellation had already been established by Eratosthenes and Hipparchus.
 Clearly, the Greeks regarded the constellations not merely as assemblages of stars but as true pictures in the sky.
-Identification would have been easier if they had given the stars individual names, but Ptolemy added only four stars to those named by Aratus four centuries earlier: Altair (which Ptolemy called Aetos, meaning eagle); Antares; Regulus (which he called Basiliskos); and Vega (which he called Lyra, the same name as its constellation).
+Identification would have been easier if they had given the stars individual names, but Ptolemy added only five stars to the six named by Aratus four centuries earlier: Altair (which Ptolemy called Aetos, Greek for eagle); Antares; Canopus (which was too far south for Aratus to have seen); Regulus (which Ptolemy called Basiliskos); and Vega (which he called Lyra, the same name as its constellation).

 Ptolemy’s descriptions defined the constellation figures for future generations.
 As he wrote in his introduction to the catalogue, ‘The descriptions which we have applied to the individual stars as parts of the constellation are not in every case the same as those of our predecessors … in many cases our descriptions are different because they seem to be more natural and to give a better proportioned outline to the figures described’.